mtth/layer2/doc/api.md

     of filters. [default: `''`]

 Note that unlike the live capture stream, this stream will automatically close once the end of the file read is reached.

-#### replay.close([timeout])

-Terminate the stream.

-+ `timeout` {Number} Timeout in milliseconds after which to close the stream.
-  [default: `0`]

-Note that even if timeout is set to 0, a few more frames might be emitted before the stream actually closes.
+If you are only reading part of the file you should still drain the stream to free the underlying resource (e.g. by attaching an empty handler to the `'data'` event).

 #### replay.getLinkType()